In-School Playwriting Program

 - Increased comprehension of text

-In 2005, only 30 percent of high school students in DC Public Schools (DCPS) scored at the proficient level in reading on standardized tests.
-In response, Young Playwrights’ Theater crafted a new playwriting curriculum that addresses and integrates the DCPS English Language Arts Standards.
+In 2012, only 45.6 percent of high school students in DC Public Schools (DCPS) scored at the proficient level in reading on standardized tests.
+In response, Young Playwrights’ Theater crafted a new playwriting curriculum that addresses and integrates the Common Core State Standards.